Important Vaccine and Booster Information for Students Arriving from Outside the United States

 It has been less than 5 months since I completed my last dose of COVID vaccine abroad.
 What should I do?

 If you received a dose of a WHO authorized vaccine outside of the US, you will need to wait to receive your first booster until you are eligible, which is 5 months after completing the initial COVID vaccine series.
-Once you become eligible, please be sure to obtain your booster within 14 days.

 Once I am eligible for a booster, how can I schedule an appointment for a vaccine?